 What do College Advisers do as part of AdviseMI?

-Serving alongside high school counselors and other school professionals, advisers will support low-income students, first-generation college-going students, and students of color as they make the transition from high school to a postsecondary education institution.
+Serving alongside high school counselors and other school professionals, advisers support low-income students, first-generation college-going students, and students of color as they make the transition from high school to a postsecondary institution.
 Advisers serve full time and focus on advising students through the complex steps toward college enrollment.
-Advisers will provide students and their families with relevant information regarding the benefits of a postsecondary education, preparing for college attendance, and the admission and financial aid processes.
+They provide students and their families with relevant information regarding the benefits of a postsecondary education, preparing for college attendance, and the admission and financial aid processes.
+In other words, advisers help make a huge difference in the lives of students, families, and communities!

 Who is eligible to apply for a College Adviser position?